 - Select "Kubernetes Distribution"

-- Give it a name and Click on "Continue"
+- Give it a name and click on "Continue"

-Step 2: Provide Cluster Details¶
+Provide Cluster Details¶

-In the wizard on the Rafay Console,
+In the wizard on the Web Console,

 - Select a location for the cluster from the dropdown